-The Great Pyramid of Khufu (also known as the pyramid of Cheops, the pharaoh's Greek name) is the last remaining of the ancient Seven Wonders of the World and rises to a height of 481 feet (147 metres).
+The Great Pyramid of Khufu (also known as the pyramid of Cheops, the king's Greek name) is the last remaining of the ancient Seven Wonders of the World and rises to a height of 481 feet (147 metres).
 The pyramid of Khafre is 471 feet tall(144 metres) and that of Menkaure rises to 213 feet (65 metres).
 The Great Sphinx sits on the eastern side of the plateau apart from the pyramids but it is thought it once was an important part of the pyramid complex which covered the area.
-The head of the Sphinx is believed by Egyptologists to be that of the Pharaoh Khafre though others contend that represents Khufu.
+The head of the Sphinx is believed by Egyptologists to be that of the king Khafre though others contend that represents Khufu.
 Further on, the great solar barge of Khufu, which is the oldest intact ship extant, was found buried in a pit near the Great Pyramid in 1954 CE.
-Dating from 2500 BCE, the ship is 143 feet (43 metres) long and 19 feet (5.9 metres) wide.
+Dating from c.2500 BCE, the ship is 143 feet (43 metres) long and 19 feet (5.9 metres) wide.
 Near the Pyramid complex there are a number of smaller structures known as the Queens Pyramids.
 It is uncertain who was buried beneath these pyramids but evidence suggests they were the tombs of Hetepheres I (Khufu's mother), Meretites (Khufu's wife) and a later queen named Henutsen.

 The pyramids were once encased in polished limestone which, according to ancient writers, reflected the light of the sun brilliantly.
 The limestone was stripped away over the years for use in other building projects, most notably the mosques of Cairo.
 Of the three major pyramids, however, only Menkaure's is seen today without any of its original limestone casing; Khafre's Pyramid retains its casing stones at its apex while Khufu's has a smaller remainder at its base.
 The sides of all three of the Giza pyramids were oriented astronomically to be precisely north-south and east-west within a small fraction of a degree.